simonemberton/Introduction_to_Creative_Coding/session_08/session_08.md

 Run your page and you have done your first piece of interactive pure JS coding.

-Try saving the script in the head as a separate .js file called demo.js and use the src attribute to embed it in the html page.
+Try saving the script in the head as a separate .js file called demo.js and use the '''html<script>html''' tag's src attribute to embed it in the html page.

 ### Task 3 - Animating a div